archve/LocationAwareMessaging/README.md

 A Research Project to explore location aware messaging

 This is a simple application which sends messages to users in the area of the message co ordinates

+The video of the app in action can be seen here